tstenner1/Aggregate-Data-To-Display-Trends/README.md

   * Item Price
   * Total Purchase Value

-## Option 2: PyCitySchools
+## Data Challenge 2: PyCitySchools

-Well done!
-Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
+Education sector analysis.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+Analyze the district-wide standardized test results.
+I am given access to every student's math and reading scores, as well as various information on the schools they attend.
+My responsibility is to aggregate the data to and showcase obvious trends in school performance.

-Your final report should include each of the following:
+My final report includes the following:

 ### District Summary